Automatic negative thoughts: Social anxiety disorder

 In this disorder, people experience a high degree of fear and avoidance of social situations.
 There has not been much research conducted to date on the association between automatic thoughts and social anxiety disorder.
 However, one study by Iancu and colleagues attempted to evaluate a possible relationship.
 They proposed a possible relationship because of the distorted thinking that occurs with social anxiety disorder.
 In their study, the researchers selected a group of individuals who were diagnosed with social anxiety disorder, and then administered them automatic thought questionnaires.
 The study found that people with higher levels of automatic negative thoughts were more likely to show more fear and avoidance.
 In addition, levels of automatic thoughts that were measured were correlated with severity of symptoms.

-Reducing Automatic Negative Thoughts
+Reducing automatic negative thoughts

 Mindfulness

 Mindfulness is a technique used to help people focus on the present moment, thereby helping in restructuring distorted thoughts and feelings.
 Some studies suggest that mindfulness reduces automatic negative thinking.
 Ritvo and colleagues found that university students going through a series of mindfulness courses had an overall group reduction in automatic negative thoughts.